Creative Writing Facilitator | Researcher | Editor

 About

 I'm a creative facilitator and researcher with an MSc in Creative Writing for Therapeutic Purposes.
-My work brings together writing, identity, and reflective wellbeing, informed by lived experience of neurodivergence and care relationships.I specialise in compassion journalling – a dialogical writing practice that builds self-kindness and emotional resilience through gentle, structured reflection.
-This work has contributed to research exploring the therapeutic impact of writing in university and community arts contexts.Whether working one-to-one or with groups, I design collaborative spaces that invite people to strengthen their voice – on and off the page – and move forward with confidence and clarity.
+My work brings together writing, identity, and reflective wellbeing, informed by lived experience of neurodivergence and care relationships.I specialise in Compassion Journalling – a dialogical writing practice that builds self-kindness and emotional resilience through structured reflection.
+I have created Compassion Journalling: A Self-Guided Practice for Developing Self-Compassion and Emotional Resilience (2025), a course resource for Athabasca University's MA Writing the Self programme.
+My work explores the therapeutic impact of writing across university and community contexts.Whether working one-to-one or with groups, I design collaborative spaces that invite people to strengthen their voice – on and off the page – building self-confidence and clarity.

 Get In Touch